To get ahead you have to stay informed.

 The Takeaway

-Remote work is here to stay, but with new perks come new responsibilities.
+Remote work has proven popular, with 65% of employees preferring fully-remote work and 32% preferring a hybrid model.
+But with new perks come new responsibilities.
 Securing your remote workspace requires a multi-pronged effort that goes beyond a good password — it's really about doing your part and adopting a set of new habits that will benefit both you and your employer.

 Learn more about protecting yourself from online theft and threats.